HQ ARRC holds Deputy Commanders' Conference

-INNSWORTH, UK - Headquarters Allied Rapid Reaction Corps held a deputy commanders’ conference today, bringing together seven of the deputy commanders of NATO’s High Readiness Forces (Land) to discuss issues each HRFL faces and how they can best support each other this year and in the years to come.
+INNSWORTH, United Kingdom - Headquarters Allied Rapid Reaction Corps held a deputy commanders’ conference today, bringing together seven of the deputy commanders of NATO’s High Readiness Forces (Land) to discuss issues each HRFL faces and how they can best support each other this year and in the years to come.

 "We saw a need to discuss mutual training support and other topics as deputy commanders after the commanders’ conference in March,” said Italian Major General Roberto D’Alessandro, ARRC’s deputy commander.
 "Today moved us forward but there is more to do.”